Give2Peer/g2p-server-symfony/features/README.md

 What
 ----

-These describe how the server should respond to HTTP REST requests from a client, say a mobile app.
+The features describe how the server should respond to HTTP REST requests from a client, say a mobile app.

 They cover :
 - registering
-- editing profile
+- editing your profile
 - finding items
   - around various locations :
       - latitude / longitude _(preferred)_
       - postal addresses
       - IPs _(that one randomly fails)_
   - with pagination (to review)
-  - filtered by tags (to do)
+  - filtered by tags (todo)
 - giving items
   - gaining karma
   - daily quotas